Can I apply for funding through Honors, and also for another source of funding outside of Honors - in my department, for example.

 If you receive funding from more than one source, you need to let each one know; it’s not okay to accept funds from both for one project!
 (This would in fact be an academic integrity violation.)

-If I've received a Crown award from Honors, can I apply for a second one?
+If I've received funding from Honors, can I apply for a second round?

-Sorry, no. We want to make sure that as many quality Capstone projects can receive support as possible, so we restrict funding to one award per student.
+Sorry, no. We want to make sure that as many quality Thesis projects can receive support as possible, so we restrict funding to one funding round per student.